Dibyendu-dev/Leetcode-backend/README.md

 # LeetCode Backend System

-A comprehensive microservice-based backend system for a LeetCode-style coding platform that manages problems, handles code submissions, and evaluates solutions using Docker containers.

 ## 🚀 Project Overview

 This project implements a distributed architecture consisting of three core microservices that work together to provide a complete coding platform experience.
 The system enables users to browse coding problems, submit solutions, and receive real-time evaluation results with detailed feedback.